 Some people also refer to sworn translation as ‘certified translation’.

 Unlike the UK, other countries such as Spain have an official body regulating the professional practice of sworn translation.
 A Spanish sworn translator is called a traductor jurado, and can only work if appointed as such by the Spanish Ministry of Foreign Affairs.
-To be appointed, you need to pass several languages and legal translation exams.
+To be appointed, you need to pass several language and legal translation exams.
 The translator then receives the official appointment, together with their own sworn translator identification card.

 Spanish sworn translations bear an official certification, the translator’s signature and their registered stamp.
 Moreover, a signed and dated copy of the original document is attached to the translation, as per the official requirements.